-Pass through the welcome arch at Moran State Park, and time begins to slow.
+Pass through the welcome arch at Moran State Park on Orcas Island, and time begins to slow.
 You’ll find yourself in a Northwest island frame of mind, free to relax, breathe and head into the vast, varied terrain.

 Set up camp under the stars, or enjoy “glamping” in a luxury platform tent.
 Wind down by the lake with a good book, or venture back in time with a closer look at the park’s structures, more than 20 of which were built by the Civilian Conservation Corps during the Great Depression.

 Whether it’s a day trip or an extended stay, Moran State Park offers a chance to refresh, renew and expand your horizons.

 Moran State Park is 5,424-acres and offers abundant camping (151 sites), five freshwater lakes for swimming and non-motorized boating and more than 30 miles of hiking, bicycling, mountain biking and equestrian trails.
 Mount Constitution stands 2,409 feet above sea level.

 Automated pay station: This park is equipped with an automated pay station for visitors to purchase a one-day or annual Discover Pass.